"Crowley?" Dean asked.

 Dean scowled as he remembered.
 "Yeah."

 "Well, she lied.
-She gave the Colt to a demon called Crowley."
+She gave it to a demon called Crowley."

 "And you didn't think to mention this before?"
 Bobby asked in a strained voice.